Patient Transport Service (PTS) call handler

-When you join an ambulance service as a PTS call handler, your training will be classroom-based and on the job.
+When you join an ambulance service as a PTS call handler, your training will be a mix of classroom-based and on-the-job learning.

-You could progress to become a team leader or supervisor.
+You could progress to become a senior call handler or team leader.
 You would be in charge of a team of call handlers, responsible for allocating work and drawing up schedules.
 With further experience you could become a duty manager, responsible for the call centre during a shift.

-You could train to become an emergency call handler or emergency medical dispatcher, dealing with calls to the emergency ambulance service.
+You could look to move within the other call centres (NHS111 or 999) or train to become an emergency medical dispatcher/call handler, dealing with calls to the emergency ambulance service.

-You could take further training to become an emergency care assistant.
-With more experience, you could apply to train as a paramedic.
-You would have to pass entrance exams and meet other requirements before being accepted onto a paramedic course.
+You could look to move within the operations team and undertake further training to become an emergency care assistant.
+With more experience and training, you could apply to train as a paramedic.
+You would need to pass entrance exams and meet other requirements before being accepted onto a paramedic course.

 Find a vacancy